rug-cit-hpc/league-of-robots/documentation/Configuring_Pulp.md

 The following steps must be performed manually for now:

+ * Upload custom RPMs to the Pulp server.
  * Add content (RPMs) to a _repository_ for the ones without _remote_.
  * Add a _remote_ to a _repository_.
  * Sync a _repository_ with a _remote_.